-Dineen is the 2013-14 co-chair of the Hillsborough County Bar Association’s Appellate Practice section.
-She is also the author of the Florida Appellate Procedure Blog, www.floridaappellate.com.
+Dineen and Jared have both served as co-chair of the Hillsborough County Bar Association’s Appellate Practice section, and both hold leadership positions with the Appellate Practice Section of the Florida Bar.
+Dineen founded the Florida Appellate Procedure Blog, www.floridaappellate.com.

 STATE COURT APPEALS

 Do you have an appeal or potential appeal before one of Florida’s five District Courts of Appeal?
 Need to know if you can appeal a decision that the trial court made in the middle of your case?
 Have a bet-the-case issue that might be a good candidate for seeking interlocutory appeal or a writ of certiorari but don’t know where to start?
 Start by calling an appellate specialist.
 Dineen has extensive experience in all of these aspects of appellate procedure, and more.

 Dineen can also assist in preparing your case for appeal.
 Don’t wait until the notice of appeal is due – call Dineen as soon as judgment is entered, and she can assist with preparing post-trial motions to help position your case in the best possible light for appeal.
 Better yet, call Dineen before trial, and she can serve as trial court support to assist in identifying and preserving error.